Dog fouling is dealt with by your local council.

 If your not sure what council area you fall under visit Report dog fouling online to GOV.uk

-It is not advisable to leave any animal locked in a car during warm weather, a car can become as hot as an oven very quickly, even when it doesn't feel that warm outside.
+Do not leave any animal locked in a car during warm weather.
+A car can become as hot as an oven very quickly, even when it doesn't feel that warm outside.

 The RSPCA estimate that in 22 degree weather, a car can reach an unbearable 47 degrees within an hour.